nesi/snakemake_workshop/RezBaz2020_snakemake_tutorial.md

 snakemake --dag | dot -Tpng > dag_3.png
 ```

-Now we have two rules in our workflow, we can also see that multiqc isn't run for each sample (since it merges the output of fastqc for all samples)
+Now we have two rules in our workflow (fastqc and multiqc), we can also see that multiqc isn't run for each sample (since it merges the output of fastqc for all samples)

 ![DAG_3](./demo_workflow_diagrams/dag_3.png)